jarrodparkes/jarrodparkes.github.io/_posts/2016-02-13-app-script-google-docs.md

 - Collaboratively working on GAS is a nightmare, there is no built-in support for doing distributed work with multiple people
 - GAS have different types of deployment models... in this post, I am referring exclusively to GAS that are add-ons
-- While you are building an add-on it is coupled directly with either an individual Doc or Sheet; once you deploy an add-on it can be connected to many docuements
+- While you are building an add-on it is coupled directly with either an individual Doc or Sheet; once you deploy an add-on it can be connected to many documents
 - The GAS editor allows you test server-side functionality directly (this is a really feature!)

 With that out of the way, you can get down to business.
 The "add-on architecture" is typically separated into two parts: (1) client-side code and (2) server-side code.